Neringa Dangvydė

-Neringa Dangvydė was pen name of Neringa Macatė (previously Mikalauskienė) (6 April 1975 – 21 March 2020), a Lithuanian writer, poet, book illustrator, and literary critic.
+Neringa Dangvydė was the pen name of Neringa Macatė (previously Mikalauskienė) (6 April 1975 – 21 March 2020), a Lithuanian writer, poet, book illustrator, and literary critic.
 She is best known as the author of two children's books.
 Her debut book, Amber Heart, was published in 2013 and caused public controversy because it depicted same-sex relationships in a positive light.
 Dangvydė sued Lithuania for imposing limits on the distribution of the book at the European Convention on Human Rights.
 In January 2023, the case was ruled in her favor.

 Biography

 Neringa Dangvydė was born in Vilnius, but spent her childhood and youth in Alytus, where she graduated from the 9th secondary school and an art school.
-She went to study philosophy at the Vilnius University but quickly switched to literary studies.
-She was a member of the Lithuanian Writers' Union (since 2017), as well as of the IBBY Lithuania (International Bilingual Literature and Young People's Literature Association).
+She went to study philosophy at Vilnius University but quickly switched to literary studies.
+She was a member of the Lithuanian Writers' Union (since 2017) and of IBBY Lithuania (International Bilingual Literature and Young People's Literature Association).
 She died of cancer on 21 March 2020.

 Dangvydė published two books for children: the collection of fairy tales Amber Heart (Gintarinė širdis, 2013) and the novel Child with a Star on the Forehead (Vaikas su žvaigžde kaktoje, 2016).
 The novel explored loneliness and ridicule faced by children from "incomplete" families.
-While the first book caused public controversy, the second book was awarded the Vytautas Tamulaitis Award which was established in 1998 by the Šakiai District Municipality.
+While the first book caused public controversy, the second book was awarded the Vytautas Tamulaitis Award, which was established in 1998 by the Šakiai District Municipality.
 She also wrote poetry; the collection Kiaukuto nešėja was published posthumously in 2021.
-Monika Bertašiūtė-Čiužienė writing for 15min.lt selected the collection as top 11 of Lithuanian poetry books of 2021.
+Monika Bertašiūtė-Čiužienė writing for 15min.lt selected the collection as one of the top 11 Lithuanian poetry books of 2021.
 The collection explores lesbian romance.
-Just before her death, she finished a novella for young adults Ripper (Plėšytojas) which has not been published.
+Just before her death, she finished a novella for young adults Ripper (Plėšytojas), which has not been published.

-Dangvydė wrote literary criticism and published in journals active in the cultural field: Literatūra ir menas, Gimtasis žodis, Nemunas, Šiaurės Atėnai, Metai, The Vilnius Review, Ribinaitis.
-She also illustrated books, including her own children's book and Gugis – girių kaukas ir žmonių draugas by Justinas Žilinskas in 2006.
+Dangvydė wrote literary criticism and published in journals active in the cultural field: Literatūra ir menas, Gimtasis žodis, Nemunas, Šiaurės Atėnai, Metai, The Vilnius Review, and Ribinaitis.
+She also illustrated books, including her own children's books and Gugis – girių kaukas ir žmonių draugas by Justinas Žilinskas in 2006.

 Dangvydė was an accomplished translator.
 She translated the following authors from English and French: Makgregorai: Sibilė (The MacGregors: The Perfect Neighbor) by Nora Roberts (2015), L'enfer aussi a son orchestre : la musique dans les camps (Ir pragaras turi savo orkestrą: muzika koncentracijos stovyklose) by Hélios Azoulay and Pierre-Emmanuel Dauzat (2016), Small Country (Maža šalis) by Gaël Faye (2017), La nuit de feu (Ugnies naktis) by Éric-Emmanuel Schmitt (2018), Oro, Las Cartas De Mi Padre (Auksas: mano tėvo laiškai) by Hélène Cixous (2018).